How We Approach The Bespoke Kitchen Design at Artichoke

-Before any drawng work is done, it’s important for us to gain a thorough understanding of our clients domestic arrangements.
+Before any drawing work is done, it’s important for us to gain a thorough understanding of our client’s domestic arrangements.
 Gaining this knowledge helps us design spaces that work effortlessly.
 It is the key to providing functional solutions for our clients.

-The key to a succesful outcome is to establish a clear brief for the kitchen and surrounding areas of the house.
-The types of information we require include:
+The key to a successful outcome is to establish a clear brief for the kitchen and surrounding areas of the house.

 How many people does the kitchen need to serve on a daily basis?

 What is the largest number of people the kitchen needs to cater for on a semi regular basis?

 Does the client have a budget?
 It is vital to establish a budget for the kitchen early on.
 Setting financial expectations from the outset will help control the kitchen specification.